maiqlan/maiqlan_web/README.md

+# Details
+This website was created with guidance from [this video](https://www.youtube.com/watch?v=YQCDUJ6hhNY).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.